Stick-slip in a stack: how slip dissonance reveals aging: Numerical simulations

 \subsection{Numerical model}

 We implement the model system shown schematically in (\cref{fig:1a}) into numerical simulations.
 The numerical model consists of $n + 1$ identical elastic layers separated by frictional interfaces.
 Following~\cite{deGeus2019}, we idealize the frictional contact problem in order to focus on the disorder in the shear response along the frictional interface.
+We assume that the interface is disordered but perfectly flat.
+Furthermore, we assume that contacts detach when a critical shear stress is reached.
+As such, the system is macroscopically at zero temperature (contacts do not detach spontaneously due to random fluctuations caused by an external temperature).
+Moreover, fluctuations of normal stress -- e.g.\ due to an inhomogeneous load \cite{Ben-David2011}, inhomogeneous pore pressures \cite{Harris1993}, or partial slip \cite{Ke2018} -- do not affect the contact strength.
 In particular, we consider a mesoscopic scale on which an effective `block' of a finite width resists elastically to shear up to a threshold, after which it yields.
 The local slip then propagates until a new `contact' is formed (i.e., it is again elastic but with a new threshold).
 In this framework, each block represents a frictional contact (or a patch of contacts that are so strongly coupled by elasticity that they act as an effective contact) that, upon yielding, forms a new contact with a new yielding threshold.

+Geometrically we do not seek to precisely model \cref{fig:1a} as its numerical treatment, together with the disorder, requires an intractably large number of blocks.
+Therefore, we consider periodic boundary conditions in the horizontal direction and control the mean position of each slab through a parabolic potential energy.